AUDI SEAT SKODA VOLKSWAGEN

 It goes on but I’m sure you get the idea!

 Once your vehicle has received a TD1 it’s there for life, to be honest, most people don’t care once the car is outside of the manufacturer’s warranty period, and many of our customers still go ahead within the warranty period so they can fully take advantage of the true potential of their car.

-Some companies suggest that their ECU modification will not be detected, take this with a large pinch of salt, without a doubt VAG have the facility to compare stock software to current.
+Some companies suggest that their ECU modification will not be detected, take this with a pinch of salt, without a doubt VAG has the facility to compare stock software to current.
 Thinking maybe a tuning box may be a safer solution, think again!
 VAG has the facility to compare logs from the ECU for fuel pressure, boost, and torque on vehicles fitted with later ECUs, unplugging this before a service visit will not guarantee the vehicle not getting flagged.